 As regards all treatment entrants, the distribution according to substances seems fairly stable up to 2010, with a slight downward trend in the percentage of cannabis users.
 However the share of these users increases then sharply and amounts to 60% in 2015.
 The evolution of the share of opiate users is roughly symmetrical to that of cannabis users.

-The number of overdose deaths in 2013 amounted to 237 among 15-49 year-olds (349 in total) according to the general death register (for which the data availability period is 2 years).
-According to the specific overdose death register (DRAMES scheme), opioid substitution medications were implicated in more than half of cases in 2014, and heroin in a quarter of cases.
+The number of overdose deaths in 2014 amounted to 241 among 15-49 year-olds (370 in total) according to the general death register (for which the data availability period is 2 years).
+According to the specific overdose death register (DRAMES scheme), opioid substitution medications were implicated in 41% of cases in 2015, and heroin in 30% of cases.
 The mortality cohort study included 1,134 individuals, and for 955 (or 84%) of these subjects, the vital status was checked in December 2015.
 For men, the standardised mortality ratio was 5.6.
 For women, it was much higher (18.5).

-In 2014, people infected through intravenous drug use represented only 1.1% of new cases of HIV infection.
-Furthermore, the biological prevalence of HIV among drug users having injected at least once in their life was 13.3% in 2011, while the biological prevalence of HCV in this population reached 63.8%.
+Furthermore, between 2012 and 2015, the reported prevalence of HIV and HCV remained stable, both in the CAARUD and CSAPA context.
+This stability highlights the end of the declining prevalence of HCV among injecting drug users (IDU) observed since the beginning of the 2000s.
+The most recent data on biological prevalence are from 2011.
+The biological prevalence of HIV among drug users having injected at least once in their life was 13.3%, while the biological prevalence of HCV in this population reached 63.8%.
 The seroprevalence of AgHB (which indicates chronic hepatitis B virus infection) was 2.1% among male drug users surveyed in Paris during the period from 2011 to 2013.

 Harm reduction (HR) measures are intended for vulnerable populations whose substance use patterns expose them to major risks.
 These are notably based on the distribution of sterile single-use equipment (syringes, crack pipes, snorting equipment, injection and inhalation kits, etc.) and the diffusion of opioid substitution treatment.
 Preventing infectious diseases also relies on encouragement to undergo screening for HIV, HBV and HCV, as well as HBV vaccination.
 Another major objective of HR measures is to promote drug user access to social benefits (accommodation, training, employment, etc.), particularly for the most destitute and socially isolated individuals.

 Given France’s geographic position at the heart of Western Europe, it is a transit area for the main illegal substances (cannabis, cocaine, heroin and synthetic drugs) produced worldwide.
-This is also the case due to its overseas departments on the American continent (Guadeloupe, Martinique and French Guyana) close to the major cocaine production and transit zones (Colombia, Venezuela).
-Also, like many developed countries, where the population has strong purchasing power, France has significant levels of use (for some of these substances), making it a strategic market for drug traffickers.
-In recent years, the major changes in terms of supply have concerned cannabis, cocaine and MDMA/ecstasy.
-These changes notably provide insight into why the levels of prevalence for use of these three substances are showing such a significant increase, as supply dynamics are partly able to explain the dynamics of demand.
+This is also the case due to its overseas departments on the American continent (Guadeloupe, Martinique and French Guiana) close to the major cocaine production and transit zones (Colombia, Venezuela).

-As of 1st January 2015, France had 188 prison establishments with a total operational capacity of 57,841.
-With 66,270 inmates, there are 114 inmates for every 100 beds in France.
+As of 1st January 2016, France had 187 prison establishments with a total operational capacity of 58,561.
+With 66,678 inmates, there are 114 inmates for every 100 beds in France.
 Studies conducted about a dozen years ago demonstrated that one third of new inmates stated prolonged, regular use of illegal drugs in the year prior to entering prison.
 Nearly 11% of inmates stating that they used illegal drugs on a regular basis used multiple substances prior to their imprisonment.
 10% of inmates were addicted, but the total number of problem drug users (PDU) in prison settings is not quantified in France.
-The prevalence of injection is high in prisons: in the year preceding imprisonment, 2.6% of new inmates were concerned in 2003.
+Injecting appears to be fairly widespread among new inmates: in the year prior to imprisonment, this concerned 2.6% in 2003.
+Limited studies provide data on use in prisons.
+The only recent surveys on the subject merely provide preliminary data.
 Inmates have greater rates of infectious disease than the general population: although declining, HIV infection prevalences vary, depending on the source, from 0.6% to 2.0% (three to four times the prevalence in the general population), while prevalences of HCV are from 4.2% to 6.9% (four to five times higher).

 Since 1994, the Ministry of Health is responsible for health in prisons and the treatment of addiction in prison settings is based on a three-tiered system: prison-based hospital healthcare units (UCSAs - now called health units in prison setting: USMP), which are responsible for monitoring the physical health of inmates; Regional Medico-Psychological Hospital Services (SMPRs) established in each French regions handle the mental health aspects of drug addicts in establishments where no national treatment and prevention centre for addiction (CSAPA) for prison exist, and finally, CSAPAs for prison have been established in the 16 largest establishments in France (and cover approximately a quarter of the incarcerated population).
 Furthermore, a reference CSAPA is appointed for each prison so as to offer support for inmates with addiction problems, particularly after their release.